ashiven/household-planner/README.md

 </div>

 **Housekeepy** is a simple application that organizes your household and prevents any fights about who should do what and when and how often.
-Given a list of members and tasks that need to be regularly done in your household, it automatically assigns these tasks each day and sends all members a notification on their chosen messaging service.
+Given a list of members and regular household tasks, it automatically assigns these tasks each day and sends all members a notification on their chosen messaging service.

 ## Table of Contents